What Are Google Search Essentials?

 Examples of sneaky redirects include:

-• A page appears to be a blog post about health tips but redirects visitors to a spammy online pharmacy
+- A page appears to be a blog post about health tips, but it redirects visitors to a spammy online pharmacy

 14 Site Reputation Abuse

 Site reputation abuse refers to situations wherein a site publishes content belonging to a third-party partner or advertiser without direct involvement in the content creation process.
-The content typically has little value to visitors and is intended to take advantage of the site’s rankings.
+The content typically has little value to visitors and is intended to capitalize on the site’s rankings.

 Examples of site reputation abuse include: